This is a guide for the Blades of Khorne: Khorne Daemons warband in Warcry.

 The Bloodletters are the cheap infantry of Khorne Daemons, on the squishy side (10 wounds with Toughness 3) but quite cheap considering the amount of attacks (4 at Strength 4 for 1/4 damage).

-The leader, the Bloodreaper, costs more than double but pumps up its wounds (20) and its weapon profile to be more in line with the other leaders (5 attacks at Strength 4 for 2/4 damage).
+The leader, the Bloodreaper, costs almost the double for a bit more wounds and a weapon profile more in line with the other leaders (5 attacks at Strength 4 for 2/4 damage).

 He has access to Locus of Fury, however of all leaders he is probably the worst option, at least considering durability with his lower Wounds and Toughness.

 Bloodletters special ability, Decapitating Strike, adds up to 3 damage only to the damage on critical hits for the next attack action, making it much less reliable than other similar abilities.
 Depending on the situation you may have much better use for a Double, especially a low Double.

 Abilities for the Khorne Daemons Warcry Warband

 - Blood for the Blood God (Double, Everyone): If a fighter takes down an enemy in the same activation, it can make a bonus move or bonus attack.

-- Decapitating Strike (Double, all Bloodletters and the Bloodmaster): Add up to 3 to the damage on critical hits for the next melee attack action.
+- Decapitating Strike (Double, all Bloodletters and the Bloodmaster): Add up to 3 to the damage on critical hits for melee attacks.

 - Hungry for Flesh (Double, all Flesh Hounds): Can be used only if there’s at least an enemy within 6”, then this fighter can make a bonus move towards the closest enemy.

 - Locus of Fury (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the melee Attacks of all friendly visible fighters within 6” of the leader.

 - Burning Roar (Quad, Gore Hound): Roll up to 6 dice, for each 2+ allocate 2 damage to a single visible enemy within 8”.